 Top class A-level results for Morpeth's high school

-There were plenty of smiling faces at King Edward VI School as a result of its impressive A-level performance.
+There were plenty of smiles at King Edward VI School this morning as many students achieved excellent A-level results.

 More than 30 per cent of all entries were A* to A grades and 81 per cent were A* to C.